mattva01/schooltool/src/schooltool/relationship/README.txt

 For example, you can get a list of all members of the `frogs` group like
 this:

-    >>> from schoolbell.relationship import getRelatedObjects
+    >>> from schooltool.relationship import getRelatedObjects
     >>> sorted(getRelatedObjects(frogs, URIMember))
     [frogger, lilfroggy]